On the Real Zeroes of Half-integral Weight Hecke Cusp Forms

 \section{The Strategy}

 In this section we describe the main ideas that go into the proofs of the main theorems.
-Let $k$ be a positive integer and let $g$ be a Hecke cusp form of half-integral weight $k+\frac12$, level $4$, that belongs to Kohnen's plus subspace.
+Let $k$ be a positive integer and let $g$ be a Hecke cusp form of half-integral weight $k+\frac12$ and level $4$ that belongs to the Kohnen plus subspace.
 Every such $g$ has a Fourier expansion